24 Good Reasons for Leaving a Job + How to Explain Them

 Seeking competitive compensation

-Being underpaid is one of the top factors that motivate employees to find new jobs, so if that’s where you’re at, you’re not alone.
-It’s natural to want to earn more, but before moving on to greener pastures, make sure that the new job also aligns with your needs in terms of work-life balance and benefits.
+Being underpaid is a common factor that motivates employees to find new jobs, so if that’s your situation, you’re not alone.
+It’s natural to want to earn more, but before accepting another offer, make sure the new job also meets your expectations for work-life balance and benefits.

 Looking for better benefits

 The paycheck is just one part of your total compensation, and if the rest of the package isn’t that great, moving on might make sense.
-Consider whether the new role will be able to deliver benefits that make up for any potential downgrades, such as a longer commute or fewer chances of promotion.
+Consider whether the new role offers benefits that compensate for any trade-offs, such as a longer commute or a slower promotion timeline.

 If you’re on the hunt for a job with better benefits, make a list of every option for every employer you’re interviewing with versus your current one.
 For instance, how does the 401(k) or the dental plan compare to your current job?